skywalkerSam/The-Post-Apocalyptic-Project/README.md

 # The Post Apocalyptic Project
-Preparing for the apocalypse by trying to archive the docs, codebases, music, and motion pictures!
+Preparing for the apocalypse by trying to archive the docs, codebases, pictures, music, and motion pictures.